-We’ve read through every Gartner and Forrester report, every review from those using legacy GRC, and spoke to our partner, Gartner, and other analyst firms about the subject.
+We’ve read through every Gartner and Forrester report, every review from those using legacy GRC for their security program, and spoke to our partner, Gartner, and other analyst firms about the subject.
 The consensus is that it takes at least 3 months, if not more, to simply implement the technology after buying it.
 Most of the time, these jobs are completed by a third party instead of the organization itself or the vendor.
 The more popular industry leaders average a 6-12 month, and some even 12+ months, implementation time in order to be used by the customer.

 The Sunk Cost Fallacy Of GRC

 Project managers are no strangers to the sunk cost fallacy - the idea that an activity, project, or product is valued at the amount of resources invested even if it is not worth that investment.
-In the case of business solutions, GRC has cultivated the idea that an astronomical price tag and an average implementation time of six months increases the value of the product itself.
+In the case of risk and compliance solutions, GRC blogs have cultivated the idea that an astronomical price tag and an average implementation time of six months increases the value of the product itself.
 It doesn't.
-In a time when AI and machine learning powered products configure themselves out of the box (in ways that would push the upper echelons of the GRC implementation time we've seen thus far), the idea of long time to value is only hurting CISO's and their teams.
+In a time when artificial intelligence and machine learning powered products configure themselves out of the box (in ways that would push the upper echelons of the GRC implementation time we've seen thus far), the idea of a long time to value is only hurting CISO's and their teams.